jameswalmsley/git-ps-rs/README.md

 To find details on the concept of the product and questions & answers in that space see [PRODUCT.md](PRODUCT.md).

+## Stateless Tracking

+This fork aims to implement stateless tracking without a ps-id in the commit messages.

 ## Development

 To find details on contributing and developing this project see [DEVELOPMENT.md](DEVELOPMENT.md)